legoktm/tba-template-redesign/README.md

 + We are currently working on creating an intuitive and friendly user-interface.

 ### Known Issues/TODO
-+ Menubar looks weird when the browser window is narrow
++ Menubar looks weird when the browser window is narrow (changes styles based for mobile or something)
 + Robot picture should have simpleviewer enabled
 + Tables should use a tablesorter
-+ Add red/blue colors for red/blue alliance teams
 + Photos should use fancybox - code implemented, just needs to be tweaked
-+ Buttons need to be fixed, something is most likely blocking bootstrap